cczona/code-of-conduct-diffinator/CONTRIBUTING.md

 Please name file in format:

     [conference or organization name, hyphen-delimited]-[applicable year if available]-[long|medium|short if there more than one applicable].md

+All character in lower case.
+Use hyphens for spaces.

 ##### Examples